hakzsam/re-pcounter-tools/hwdocs/pcounter/gf100/gf100-intro.rst

 - fb1_subp1_write_sectors

   - desc: Number of DRAM write requests to sub partition 1 of DARM partition 1, increments by 1 for 32 byte access.
   - display: RAW

+- l2_fb_read_bytes

+  - desc: Number of fb bytes read from the l2 unit.
+  - display: RAW

+- l2_fb_write_bytes

+  - desc: Number of fb bytes written by the l2 unit.
+  - display: RAW

+- l2_slice0_read_sectors_tex

+  - desc: Sector reads from TEX to L2 cache in the given slice and FB partition.
+A sector is 32 bytes.
+  - display: RAW

+- l2_slice1_read_sectors_tex

+  - desc: Sector reads from TEX to L2 cache in the given slice and FB partition.
+A sector is 32 bytes.
+  - display: RAW

 - l2_subp0_write_sector_misses